R0HAIL-ASHRAF/R0HAIL-ASHRAF/README.md

 - 👀 I’m interested in Backend Developing.

-- 🌱 I’m currently learning diferent programing languages like C++, Python etc. And Web Development also.
+- 🌱 I’m currently learning diferent programming languages like C++, Python, JAVA etc. And Web Development also.

-- 📫 All of ypu can reach me by my linkedin profile, mentioned in profile.
+- 📫 All of you can reach me by my linkedin profile, mentioned in profile.

 - ⚡ Fun fact: I'm a freshie at Information Technology University of the Punjab.